 Late-night opening hours

-Individual exemptions from the restrictions on the regular opening times of drinking establishments may be granted on request.
+Individual exemptions from the regular opening times of drinking establishments may be granted on request.

 Luxembourg City's representatives in syndicates and public institutions